patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Tearsheet/Tearsheet.md

 ### Basic

-Typical tearsheets should make use of the entire area, for this basic case some sample text is rendered.
+Basic tearsheets should make use of the entire container.
+For this basic example, heading and body text is rendered with an action list placed within the footer area.

 ```ts file="./TearsheetBasic.tsx"
 ```